-“We spent time in the beautiful city of Rome both before and after our cruise.
+We spent time in the beautiful city of Rome both before and after our cruise.
 And we can’t wait to go back again.
-We had two fantastic vacations within one and the same trip!”
+We had two fantastic vacations within one and the same trip!

-To be even more central, look at staying nearer the Spanish Steps or around Via Veneto, you’ll find names you recognize such at Westin Excelsior, Marriott, Savoy and Sofitel; Live near Piazza Navona if you don’t mind the extra price tag.
+Stay nearer the Spanish Steps or around Via Veneto to be even more central.
+You’ll find names you recognize, such as Westin Excelsior, Marriott, Savoy, and Sofitel.
+Live near Piazza Navona if you don’t mind the extra price tag.